-Columbia University Libraries' research collections on Africa south of the Sahara contain over 136,000 book titles & over 1,700 current serials in history, political science, law, sociology, anthropology, economics, geography, geoscience, literature, ethnomusiciology, and the visual arts.
-The Libraries also hold over 600 African Studies videos.
+Columbia University Libraries' research collections on Africa south of the Sahara contain over 235,000 book titles & over 1,700 current serials--electronic or in print--in history, political science, law, literature, philosophy, religion, sociology, anthropology, archaeology, economics, the visual arts, health sciences, ethnomusiciology, geography, and geoscience.
+The Libraries also hold over 700 Africa-related videos, on DVD or online.

 For a detailed guide to researching African studies collections at Columbia, see:

 "Basic Guide to Research on Africa at Columbia".